Ulmus minor 'Atinia': Notable trees

 Mature English elms are now only very rarely found in the UK beyond Brighton and Edinburgh.
-One large tree survives in Leicester in Cossington Street Recreation Ground.
+One large tree stands (2025) in Workington, on the north side of Ramsay Brow.
 Several survive in Edinburgh (2015): one in Rosebank Cemetery (girth 3 m), one in Founders Avenue, Fettes College, and one in Inverleith Park (east avenue), while a majestic open-grown specimen (3 m) in Claremont Park, Leith Links, retains the dense, fan-vaulted crown iconic in this cultivar.
 An isolated mature English elm is in the cemetery at Dervaig, Isle of Mull, Scotland.

 Some of the most significant remaining stands are to be found overseas, notably in Australia, where they line the streets of Melbourne, protected by geography and quarantine from disease.
 An avenue of 87 English Elms, planted around 1880, lines the entrance to the winery of All Saints Estate, Rutherglen, Victoria; a double avenue of 400 English Elms, planted in 1897 and 1910–15, lines Royal Parade, Parkville, Melbourne.
 Large free-standing English Elms in Tumut, New South Wales, and Traralgon, Victoria, show the 'un-English' growth-form of the tree in tropical latitudes.
 However, many of the Australian trees, now over 100 years old, are succumbing to old age, and are being replaced with new trees raised by material from the older trees budded onto Wych Elm Ulmus glabra rootstock.
 In New Zealand a "massive individual" stands at 36 Mt Albert Road, Auckland.
 In the United States, several fine trees survive at Boston Common, Boston, and in New York City, notably the Hangman's Elm in Washington Square Park.
 A large old specimen, the Goshen Elm (bole-girth 236 in.) stands (2021) in Gaithersburg, Maryland.
 In Canada four 130-year English Elms, inoculated against disease, survive on the Back Campus field of the University of Toronto.
 An English Elm planted c.1872 (girth 5.1 m) stands in Kungsparken, Malmö, Sweden.